Dinosaur National Monument Compendium of Regulations

 (d) Wildlife taken lawfully outside the legislative jurisdiction of the Monument may be transported through the Monument under the following conditions:

-1. Persons transporting will have in their possession a valid State hunting license.
+Persons transporting will have in their possession a valid State hunting license during hunting season.
+Antler collectors must have a state license if required by their resident state.

-2. Animal carcasses will display a valid State game tag that is properly completed.
+Animal carcasses will display a valid state game tag that is properly completed at the time of harvest.

-3. Animal carcasses will be subject to inspection at any time by an authorized person.
+Animal carcasses and antlers will be subject to inspection at any time by an authorized person.

-Determination: The monument does not wish to impede those hunting legally nor impede the transportation of legally taken game.
-The transportation of game through the monument, which is closed to hunting, however, has elicited visitor complaints and could cause confusion with the monument’s hunting regulation.
+Determination: The monument does not wish to impede those hunting legally nor impede the transportation of legally taken game or antlers, but must take precautions to ensure the protection of monument resources.
+The transportation of game through the monument, which is closed to hunting, has elicited visitor complaints and caused confusion with the monument’s hunting regulation.
 Law enforcement park rangers are authorized to check hunters transporting game to ensure wildlife was not taken illegally within the monument boundaries.
+Obtaining prior authorization up to 24 hours in advance of transportation can be arranged.

 (e) The monument is closed to viewing wildlife with any artificial light, which includes and is not limited to spotlights and vehicle headlights directed beyond those areas covered in normal highway driving.